SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: Experimental Setup

 \subsection{Hardware Setup}

 All anchored data were acquired with the use of a TIAGo mobile Robot which is equipped with an Asus Xtion Pro live RGB-D sensor.
 TIAGo Robot runs ROS Melodic and bridges for interfacing with ROS 2 humble of an external laptop with an Intel(R) i7-8750H CPU, 8 GB RAM and a GTX 1060 Nvidia.
-On the other hand, the training and test were performed using a remote machine with an AMD EPYC 7302P CPU, 256 GB RAM and a Quadro RTX 8000 Nvidia.
+Moreover, the training and test were performed using a remote machine with an AMD EPYC 7302P CPU, 256 GB RAM and a Quadro RTX 8000 Nvidia.